 The Frequency Range of a Piano

-A great way to familiarize yourself with the EQ range of a piano is to take one of the Apple Loops in Garageband or Logic Pro X, load it into your DAW, and then bring up the channel EQ plug-in to experiment with various boosts and cuts.
+A great way to familiarize yourself with the EQ range of a piano is to take one of the Apple Loops in Garageband or Logic Pro X (by the way, I have a guide on how to use them), load it into your DAW, and then bring up the channel EQ plug-in to experiment with various boosts and cuts.

 |Frequency Range of the Piano||Term||Quality|

 |80Hz to 120Hz||Lowest Bass||Bass, Boominess, Warmth, Thumpiness, Fullness|